d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 but there are also significant differences.
 First, AlexNet is much deeper than the comparatively small LeNet5.
-AlexNet consists of eight layers: five convolutional layers, two fully-connected hidden layers, and one fully-connected output layer.
+AlexNet consists of eight layers: five convolutional layers, two fully connected hidden layers, and one fully connected output layer.
 Second, AlexNet used the ReLU instead of the sigmoid as its activation function.
 Let us delve into the details below.